qaalabs/DE5M6/docs/labs/01-lakehouse.md

     - The **Files** folder contains data files in the OneLake storage for the lakehouse that aren't associated with managed delta tables.
 You can also create shortcuts in this folder to reference data that is stored externally.

-Currently, there are no tables or files in the lakehouse.
+Currently, there are no tables or files in this lakehouse.

 ## Upload a file
 Fabric provides multiple ways to load data into the lakehouse, including built-in support for pipelines that copy data from external sources and data flows (Gen 2) that you can define using visual tools based on Power Query.
 However one of the simplest ways to ingest small amounts of data is to upload files or folders from your local computer (or lab VM if applicable).